monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### bufferTumbling

-`Observable#bufferTumbling` will gather elements and emit them in non-overlapping bundles of specified `count`.
+`Observable#bufferTumbling` will gather elements and emit them in non-overlapping bundles of a specified `count`.
 It is essentially `bufferSliding` where `count` is equal to `skip`.
 If the stream completes, it will emit an incomplete buffer downstream.
 In case of an error, it will be dropped.